 - An Aesop: The monkey's paw was charmed by an old fakir to teach people that fate rules people's lives and those who interfere will be punished.

 - Artifact of Doom: The monkey's paw.

-- Bittersweet Ending: The Whites lose their only son, but at least the monkey's paw can't hurt anyone ever again.
-(It can only grant three wishes to three people, and Mr. White was the third.)
+- Bittersweet Ending: The Whites lose their only son, but at least the monkey's paw can't hurt anyone ever again, since it can only grant three wishes to three people and Mr. White was the third.

 - Maybe Magic, Maybe Mundane: According to the sergeant, this is how the wishes normally go.
 Only Mr. White can tell that the paw "twisted like a snake" when he wished with it, and it's never proven that the knocking was Herbert.
 Definitely leaning to the side of "magic," though.

 - Never Say "Die": The man who comes to bring the Whites the news of Herbert's death says that their son, while badly hurt in the machines, is "not in any pain."
 It takes a moment for them to realize what he means.

 - Nothing Is Scarier:

 - The sergeant doesn't know what the first two wishes of the first man to own the paw were, but the third was for death.
 We also never learn what his wishes (and their consequences) were either.